himsx/git-assignment/tutorials.md

 The tutorials were so helpful.
 I had never used git before, and the tutorial helped me to understand git from the scratch.
 I will practice more and get used to git to apply this knowledge in  future. m y   n a m e   i s   o l a   a n d   i   g o   t h r o u g h   w h o l e   g i t   a s s i g n m e n t s   a n d   w o r k i n g   w e l l

+Kunjal Mahant:
+Github is a very helpful tool for the folks in IT industry.
+This helps them manage and supervise the changes made by different individual.